-Dutch to host EU talks on new-model human rights sanctions
+Dutch to host EU talks on human rights sanctions

 "By placing such individuals and their crimes in the limelight, these sanctions would put a price on committing gross human rights violations and abuses, [and] function as a deterrent," it said.

 Action was needed because most abusers were never convicted of crimes at home, the Dutch noted.

 "Impunity is a blow to our efforts [to protect victims]," their paper said.

 The project is to be launched at a conference in The Hague on 20 November, one day after EU foreign ministers meet in Brussels.